New Address: Eden / Non-place perspectives

 2022

-Flora Fantastic: Eco-Critical Contemporary Botanical Art In collaboration with Anna Malicka and Kristaps Ancāns Curated by Corina Apostol and Tashima Thomas.
+Flora Fantastic: Eco-Critical Contemporary Botanical Art, in collaboration with Anna Malicka and Kristaps Ancāns Curated by Corina Apostol and Tashima Thomas.
 Apexart gallery.
 New York, USA

 Under the Skin curated by Iveta Gabaliņa.
 ISSP graduate 2022.exhibition.
 Riga, LV